top of page

 Claire BOULCH.jpg

-Claire BOULCH-PEDLER,
+Claire Boulch-Pedler,

 An adult trainer for 10 years, Claire Boulch trained in outdoor learning in Finland, where she lived for 3 years.
 She wrote a research paper in Educational Sciences on the effects of outdoor learning and connection to nature on child development.
 This university work followed an observation internship in a forest school.
 The research results were collected in the documentary “Finnish Forest School, Meaningful Education”.
-Responsible for teacher training at Formiris, Claire was able to identify the needs of teachers and introduce the practice of the classroom outside as a training priority.
-As independent trainer, she now trains, with enthusiasm, teachers from the Loire region in the practice of the classroom outside.
+Responsible for teacher training at Formiris, Claire was able to identify the needs of teachers and introduce the practice of the outdoor classroom as a training priority.
+As independent trainer, she now trains, with enthusiasm, teachers from the Loire region in the practice of the outdoor classroom.

 Dominique BOURG.jpg

-Dominique BOURG,
+Dominique Bourg,

-He is a member of many organizations: National Council for Sustainable Development, Grenelle de l'Environnement, etc. and scientific advice: Ademe (2004-2006), FNH (1998 – 2019), Foresight body of the State of Vaud (2008 - 2017), Zoein Foundation (2018 - ).
+He is a member of many organisations: National Council for Sustainable Development, Grenelle de l'Environnement, etc. and scientific advisory bodies: Ademe (2004-2006), FNH (1998 – 2019), Foresight body of the State of Vaud (2008 - 2017), Zoein Foundation (2018 - ).

 Susanne BRAUN.jpg